Hashtag Web3 / Updated

 A step-by-step guide on how to build a career as a DEX developer.
 Learn the required skills, from Solidity to understanding liquidity pools and AMMs.

 Decentralized exchanges (DEXs) are critical infrastructure in Web3.
-Uniswap, Curve, and other DEXs facilitate billions in daily trading volume.
+Uniswap, Curve, and other DEXs enable significant trading volume daily.
 Building DEX infrastructure, features, and integrations creates opportunities for developers.

-DEX development combines smart contract development with deep understanding of financial mechanisms.
-Developers who can build DEX features command high salaries.
+DEX development combines smart contract development with a deep understanding of financial mechanisms.
+Developers who can build DEX features command competitive salaries.
 The technical bar is higher than average Web3 development, but rewards match the difficulty.

 This guide covers the skills needed to build a career as a DEX developer, how to get started, and what to expect.